arahi7860/node-npm-intro/README.md

 Learn about server-side JavaScript with Node and NPM.

-## Prerequisites

-- JavaScript
-- Command line
-- Have Node and NPM installed

 ## Objectives

 By the end of this, developers should be able to:

-- Identify and discuss high-level differences between server-side and client-side JavaScript
+- Understand the difference between server-side and client-side JavaScript
 - Import and export Node modules
-- Use npm to install and manage dependencies in projects and globally
+- Use npm to install and manage local and global dependencies
 - Use Node to work with the file system
 - Publish an npm module to the npm registry

 ## Introduction

-Today, we're going to embark on the next leg of our journey in learning full stack web development.
-So far, we've just learned to write client-side JavaScript that is loaded into our browsers via an HTML file.
-We have also used React to create more dynamic client-side applications that run in the browser.
-There's another kind of JavaScript that we have yet to learn.
+Today, we're going to embark on the next leg of our journey in learning full-stack web development: the back-end.

-If we're not writing JavaScript _for_ our browsers to run, then what exactly are we writing it for?
-You may have heard that Node is server-side JavaScript, but why and how are we concerned with servers as web developers?

-### Turn and Talk

-Turn to your neighbor and discuss the following questions:

-- In plain English, what does a server do?
-- Have we had exposure to any servers so far?
-Give some examples.
+If we're writing JavaScript for a website but it's not being run in the browser, then where is it running?

 ## The Role of the Server